antronerds/r2-tutorials/docs/Using_The_Genome_Browser.md

     expression signal per probeset for a chosen dataset with their genomic location.
-3. The properties and adjustable settings panel allows users to configure the graph display in various ways..
+3. The properties and adjustable settings panel allows users to configure the graph display in various ways.
 In the left properties panel set in the transcriptview section “draw mode to count and in the expression section “draw mode” to bars.
 The expression level can also be investigated per sample.
 The one-gene-view plot shows that